 In response to the ongoing foreclosure crisis in this country, many states have implemented mediation programs to assist homeowners in finding ways to avoid foreclosure.
 In 2012, the state of Oregon passed Senate Bill 1552, which implemented a new foreclosure mediation program for homeowners in nonjudicial foreclosure.
-Read on to learn more about how Oregon’s Foreclosure Avoidance Mediation Program works, how you may be able to benefit from the process, and issues that the program is currently facing.
+The foreclosure mediation program was subsequently expanded to also include judicial foreclosures beginning on August 4, 2013.
+Read on to learn more about how Oregon’s Foreclosure Avoidance Program works and how you may be able to benefit from the process.

 (To learn about other options for dealing with foreclosure, visit Nolo's Foreclosure section.)